Clinical Evidence

 Silk Fibroin Closure Eliminates the Incidence of Allergic Contact Dermatitis Compared to Cyanoacrylate Mesh in Total Joint Arthroplasty

-Background: Allergic contact dermatitis (ACD) from adhesive wound closure systems has garnered particular attention for its potential role in increasing wound complications in total joint arthroplasty (TJA).
-This study, performed at a high-volume orthopaedic specialty hospital, investigates the incidence of wound complications among 2 adhesive systems: a cyanoacrylate mesh (CM) adhesive and a silk fibroin (SF) adhesive.
+Background: Allergic contact dermatitis (ACD) from adhesive wound-closure systems can increase postoperative complications after total joint arthroplasty (TJA).
+This high-volume orthopaedic-hospital study compared wound complications between a cyanoacrylate mesh (CM) adhesive and a silk fibroin (SF) adhesive.

-Methods: All TJAs from January 2019 to April 2024 with at least 6 wks postoperative follow-up were retrospectively reviewed.
-Demographics and surgical outcomes were collected and analyzed.
-Statistical analyses were performed using Fisher’s exact tests and t-tests.
+Methods: All TJAs from January 2019 to April 2024 with ≥6 weeks of postoperative follow-up were retrospectively reviewed.
+Demographics and surgical outcomes were analyzed with Fisher’s exact tests and t-tests.

 Read the Study